-I often receive calls from new clients seeking advice as to how they can expand their business.
-Of those, I am often asked whether their plans may be a franchise.
+We often receive calls from new clients seeking advice as to how they can expand their business.
+Of those, we are often asked whether their plans may be a franchise.
 Often, there is a fear or concern about establishing a franchise given the perceived difficulties and regulation surrounding franchising in Australia.

 When asked, do I need to set up a franchise, my response is simply “If the arrangement meets the test of a “franchise agreement” then Yes”.
 Under the Franchising Code of Conduct (called the “Code”, the key regulation for franchising in Australia) if your agreement is a franchise agreement you must comply with the Code.